Ernst Lohagen: Weimar years

-War ended towards the end of 1918, to be followed directly by a wave of revolutionary outbursts across Germany.
-With hundreds of thousands of discharged soldiers returning from the frontline without jobs, centres of local government were taken over by Soldiers' and Workers' Councils, sometimes identified by contemporaries, in a conscious reference to the emerging Soviet Union, as "Soviets".
+Following the German Revolution, the new German government signed the Armistice of 11 November 1918, bringing the war to an end.
+With hundreds of thousands of discharged soldiers returning from the frontline without jobs, centres of local government were taken over by workers' and soldiers' councils, sometimes identified by contemporaries (in a conscious reference to the emerging Soviet Union) as "Soviets".
 Lohagen was elected by local revolutionaries to be a member of the Soldiers' Council in Strasburg.

-On the national political front, a rapid reconfiguration of the political left saw the Spartacus League subsumed into the newly formed Communist Party, of which Lohagen was a founder member.
+On the national political front, a rapid reconfiguration of the political left saw the Spartacus League subsumed into the newly formed Communist Party, of which Lohagen was a founding member.
 He also became a trades union member in 1918.
 During 1919/20 he became an organiser ("Orgleiter") with the "Free Socialist Youth" organisation for the party's Rhineland and Westphalia region.
 As the country continued to be ravaged by quasi-military groups, in 1920 Lohagen was a "staff member" of the Ruhr Red Army, set up as a response to the abortive Kapp Putsch.
 This led to his arrest in January 1921.
 (His Ruhr Red Army comrade Wilhelm Zaisser was arrested at the same time.)
 Lohagen was held for two months in a jail in the Welheiden quarter of Kassel.
 Two months later, in March, a "special war court" ("Sonderkriegsgericht") set up by the authorities in Kassel ordered his release.
 The background was one of widespread amnesties for participants in the post war unrest as the central government struggled to establish a measure of stability.
 Almost immediately, over Easter 1921, he took part in the so-called "March Action" in Wuppertal.
 After the authorities had succeeded in suppressing the uprising he fled to Berlin where till 1922 he lived illegally under a false name as "Peter Paulsen".
 It is recorded that in Berlin during 1921/22 he was an instructor there in the party's quasi-military "M-Apparat".